Bhuvanadhana/flipkart/README.md

 group by p.product_name,p.product_id
 ```

---List all customers and the products they have purchased, showing only those who have ordered more than
+3.--List all customers and the products they have purchased, showing only those who have ordered more than
 --two products.
 ```sql
 select